 Experience Glacier National Park’s pristine forests, rugged mountains, thundering waterfalls, and spectacular lakes with your family.
 Glacier contains hundreds of miles of hiking trails.
-Our guides will help your family explore some of these spectacular trails, with options for all ability levels.
-We’ll travel to trailheads along the famous Going to the Sun Highway, stopping to take in the scenic vistas that make this National Park an American icon.
+Our guides will help your family explore some of these spectacular trails.
+We’ll travel to trailheads along the famous Going to the Sun Highway, stopping to take in the scenic vistas that make this national park an American icon.
 Spend the evenings around the campfire with your family, enjoying s’mores in the Lake McDonald Valley.
 Learn more about the history, wildlife, and ecosystems of the Northern Rockies and Glacier National Park with informative, kid-friendly Ranger talks at the Apgar Lake campground.
 Share the wonders of Glacier with the whole family!

-Day 1: The trip officially starts in the afternoon at Apgar Campground in beautiful Glacier National Park.
-Set up camp and get to know your trip mates over a tasty dinner.
+The trip officially starts in the afternoon at Apgar Visitors Center in beautiful Glacier National Park.
+Set up camp and get to know your guides over a tasty dinner.
 In the evening, share expectations for the upcoming days while enjoying s'mores by the fire.

-Day 4: Get an early start and head toward the open and expansive eastern part of Glacier National Park called the St. Mary Valley.
+Get an early start and head toward the open and expansive eastern part of Glacier National Park in St. Mary Valley.
 Hike to the St. Mary and Virginia waterfalls for a picnic lunch and then explore along the pebble shores of St. Mary Lake for exquisite views of the surrounding mountains.
 Watch for wildlife along your hikes - marmots, pikas, and bears all make their homes here.